Inflammation is the

 The scientific perspective on anti-inflammatory diets

-Research from The Journal of Internal Medicine and Harvard Health support to the idea that anti-inflammatory diets could:
+Research from The Journal of Internal Medicine and Harvard Health supports the idea that anti-inflammatory diets could:

 - Keep your odds of developing heart disease low.